The Ultimate 2026 Guide to Te Anau

 Kepler Track

-This 60km loop track offers an incredible variety of landscapes, including vast tussock-covered ridge lines, serene lakes, and lush beech forests.
 The Kepler Track can be completed in 3 to 4 days, with overnight stays in comfortable huts.
-Starting just outside of Te Anau from the control gates, the first 8-hour day to Luxmore Hut is a big climb of about 800 metres but is worth it at the top, giving you views across Lake Te Anau and Lake Manapouri in all directions.
+Starting just outside of Te Anau from the control gates, the first 8-hour day to Luxmore Hut is a big climb of about 800 metres, but it's worth it at the top, giving you views across Lake Te Anau and Lake Manapouri in all directions.

 Routeburn Track

-The Routeburn Track is a 32km trail that traverses wild and scenic mountain country.
-It offers breathtaking views of pristine lakes, roaring rivers, and majestic peaks.
-The Routeburn Track can be completed in 2 to 4 days, depending on your pace.
-It is extremely popular and the huts often book out within 12-24 hours.
-The track can be started from either end, at The Divide or from Glenorchy near Queenstown.
+The track can be completed in 2 to 4 days, depending on your pace.
+It is extremely popular, and the huts often book out within 12-24 hours.
+The track can be started from either end, at The Divide on Milford Road or from Glenorchy near Queenstown.

 Cycling Trail